IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/dashboard/README.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/temperature_last_hour.png)

-By clicking on *Last values*, we will see the **latest temperature values** received for each device:
+By clicking on *Last values*, we will see the **latest temperature values** received from each device:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/temperature_latest.png)

-By clicking on *Back* and then on *Last hour aggregated values*, we will see the **temperature aggregated values (average, minimum and maximum) retrieved during the last hour for each device**, and **temperature aggregated values (average, minimum and maximum) retrieved from all sensor devices during the last hour**:
+By clicking on *Back* and then on *Last hour aggregated values*, we will see the **temperature aggregated values (average, minimum and maximum) retrieved during the last hour from each device**, and **temperature aggregated values (average, minimum and maximum) retrieved from all sensor devices during the last hour**:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/temperature_aggregated_values.png)